phetsims/my-solar-system/doc/implementation-notes.md

 - `startingBodyState`: Stores multiple BodyInfo elements, which are basically the necessary information for a body to be recreated.
 It is rewritten every time the user interacts with the sim, thus saving a new starting state, and it's used when the Restart button (left of the play/pause button) is pressed.
-- `defaultBodyState`: Stores the default values for the bodies, which are used when the user presses the Reset All button.
+- `defaultBodyInfo`: Stores the default values for the bodies, which are used when the user presses the Reset All button.

 Some important properties to keep track of during the sim: